-Most of our sales are subject to 30 to 60-day customer-specified acceptance provisions primarily for purposes of ensuring products were not damaged during the shipping process.
+Our sales are typically subject to 30 to 60-day customer-specified acceptance provisions primarily for purposes of ensuring products were not damaged during the shipping process.
 Historically, we have experienced immaterial product returns and, when experienced, we typically exchange the affected products with new products.
 Accordingly, variable consideration from contracts with customers is immaterial to our financial statements.